 The Santa Cruz Branch Line, extending from Davenport to Watsonville provides an unprecedented opportunity for new bicycle and pedestrian facilities that will co-exist and be coordinated with rail transit operations allowing maximum use of this valuable asset by everyone regardless of ability.
 The Rail Trail will also be an important component of the 1,300-mile California Coastal Trail.

 Rail With Trail

-Santa Cruz County voters have made it clear on several occasions that they support public ownership of the coastal rail line for the purpose of a rail trail and passenger rail service.
+Santa Cruz County voters have made it clear that they support public ownership of the coastal rail line for the purpose of a rail trail and future passenger rail service.
 Voter approval of Prop 116 in Santa Cruz County showed we were willing to pay for public ownership of the rail corridor.
 In 2016, County voters again demonstrated their support by passing Measure D which included an allocation of $125 million for building the trail and preserving the rail.

 In 2007, the RTC commissioned a survey that found rail service to be the 2nd most popular use of transit funds (following pothole repairs).

-The Transportation Agency of Monterey County (TAMC) found that the cost per passenger mile (ppm) for rail service was actually less than the cost ppm for bus service.
+Our neighbors at the Transportation Agency of Monterey County found the cost per passenger mile (ppm) for rail service was actually less than the cost ppm for bus service.